foxfriends/syncat/README.md

 ### Selectors

 Selectors are the most complex part of the stylesheet.
-They correspond to paths into the syntax tree, similar to a selector works in HTML.
+They correspond to paths into the syntax tree, similar to how a selector works in HTML/CSS.
 You can view the syntax tree by passing the `--dev` option when running syncat.

 Here's an example syntax tree for a trivial piece of code.
 You can see that they very quickly get